Explore Jeju island your way with a rental car.

 📖 Travel essentials: Korea Power Plug & Socket Guide (2025): Types, Voltage, Adapters & Tips

-Choosing the right car rental company can make or break your Jeju driving experience.
-Luckily, the island offers reliable, foreigner-friendly options for every budget and preference.
+Choosing the right rental company can make or break your Jeju driving experience.
+Here’s a detailed look at the best options in 2026, with two new foreigner-focused additions that have taken off on TikTok and Reddit.

 | Rental Provider | Estimated Price (KRW/day) | Approx. SGD/day | Key Highlights |